AREXVY™ RSV Vaccine Clinical Trials, Dosage, Efficacy, Indication, Side Effects

 AREXVY Indication

-AREXVY Vaccine U.S. CDC Review
+AREXVY Vaccine U.S. CDC ACIP Review

-The U.S. CDC Advisory Committee on Immunization Practices (ACIP) conducted an RSV review on October 25, 2023.
+And on October 24, 2024.
+On June 26, 2024, including these presentations, on October 25, 2023.
 Camille Kotton, MD, presented an overview, Monica E. Patton, MD, presented the epidemiology of RSV hospitalizations in adults, and Amadea Britton, MD, MS, presented ACIP Adult RSV Work Group Considerations.
-On July 21, 2023, the CDC's Morbidity and Mortality Weekly Report confirmed the efficacy of 1 dose of the GSK vaccine in preventing symptomatic, laboratory-confirmed RSV-associated LRTD was 82.6% (96.95% CI = 57.9%–94.1%) during the first RSV season and 56.1% (95% CI = 28.2%–74.4%) during the second season (Table 1).
+On July 21, 2023, the CDC's Morbidity and Mortality Weekly Report confirmed the efficacy of 1 dose of the GSK vaccine in preventing symptomatic, laboratory-confirmed RSV-associated LRTD was 82.6% (96.95% CI = 57.9%–94.1%) during the first RSV season and 56.1% (95% CI = 28.2%–74.4%) during the second season.
 Efficacy of 1 dose over two seasons was 74.5% (97.5% CI = 60.0%–84.5%) in preventing RSV-associated LRTD and 77.5% (95% CI = 57.9%–89.0%) in preventing medically attended RSV-associated LRTD.
 Leonard Friedland, M.D.
-Vice President, Scientific Affairs and Public Health, GSK, resented updated data.
+Vice President, Scientific Affairs and Public Health, GSK, presented updated data.
 The ACIP committee voted to recommend Arexvy for preventing RSV disease in adults aged 60 and older with shared clinical decision-making.
-The committee recommendations mean over 55 million older adults in the U.S. could have access to RSV vaccination for the first time.
+The committee recommendations mean that over 55 million older adults in the U.S. could have access to RSV vaccination for the first time.
 On February 23, 2023, presentations included Ismael R. Ortega-Sanchez, Ph.D., presented - Economics of Vaccinating U.S. Adults ≥60 years old against RSV; Evidence to Recommendations Framework.
 On October 20, 2022, Bishoy Rizkalla, GSK Global Medical Affairs, presented an update to the CDC's vaccine committee.

 AREXVY U.S. FDA Review

-On February 6, 2024, the U.S. FDA set a Prescription Drug User Fee Act action date of June 7, 2024, regarding expanding Arexvy's indication.
 The FDA conducted a Vaccines and Related Biological Products Advisory Committee (VRBPAC) AREXVY review meeting for (STN 125775/0) on March 1, 2023.
 The FDA published the Briefing Document, GSK SPONSOR BRIEFING DOCUMENT, and Errata to the GSK Briefing Document.
 The committee voted unanimously (100%) that the data supported the effectiveness of the vaccine and 10-2 that the data supported the safety of the RSV vaccine.
 On November 2, 2022, GSK announced that the FDA had accepted a Biologics License Application (BLA) (STN 125775/0) and granted a Priority Review for the RSVPreF3 OA vaccine candidate.

-AREXVY Availability 2024
+AREXVY Availability 2025

 AREXVY Dosage

 Prescribing information was posted on May 3, 2023.
-Recent in-house results from a parallel phase III trial, AReSVi 004, showed that, in participants aged 60 years and above, one dose of the RSV OA investigational vaccine induced strong humoral and cellular immune responses that remained above pre-vaccination levels up to at least the six-month post-vaccination readout timepoint.
+Recent in-house results from a parallel Phase III trial, AReSVi 004, showed that in participants aged 60 years and above, one dose of the RSV OA investigational vaccine induced strong humoral and cellular immune responses that remained above pre-vaccination levels up to at least the six-month post-vaccination readout time point.

 AREXVY Safety Data